PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 What if, instead of a sender pushing the payment, the sender allows the receiver to pull the payment at a time the receiver sees fit?
 This is the concept of a Pull payment.
 This allows several new applications, such as:

-- A subscription service(where the subscriber allows the service to pull money every x amount of time)
+- A subscription service (where the subscriber allows the service to pull money every x amount of time)
 - Refunds (where the merchant allows the customer to pull the refund money to his wallet when they see fit)
 - Time-based billing for freelancers (where the person hiring allows the freelancer to pull money to his wallet as time gets reported)
-- Patronage(where the patron allows the recipient to pull money every month to continue supporting their work)
+- Patronage (where the patron allows the recipient to pull money every month to continue supporting their work)
 - Automatic selling (where a customer of an exchange would allow an exchange to pull money from their wallet to sell every month automatically)
-- Balance withdraw system(where a high-volume service allows users to request withdrawals from their balance, the service can then easily batch all the payouts to many users at fixed intervals)
+- Balance withdraw system (where a high-volume service allows users to request withdrawals from their balance, the service can then easily batch all the payouts to many users at fixed intervals)

-## BTCPay Server Payments - Payouts
+### Payouts

 The payout functionality is tied into the [Pull Payments](https://docs.btcpayserver.org/PullPayments/).
 This feature allows you to create payouts within your BTCPay.
 This feature allows you to process pull payment (refunds, salary payouts, or withdrawals).

-### Example 1 refund
+#### Example 1: Refund

 Let's start with the refund example.
 The customer has bought an item in your store but sadly has to return the item.
 They want a refund.
 Within BTCPay, you can create a [Refund](https://docs.btcpayserver.org/Refund/) and provide the customer with the link to claim their funds.
 Whenever the customer has given their address and claimed the funds, it will be shown in the Payouts.